What is Hyperopia?

 - By using corrective eyeglasses: Depending on how much the focal length has been altered due to the effects of hyperopia, powered convex lenses can correct this problem.
 It is also the safest option with minor inconveniences.

 - By using contact lenses: Using this has the same effect as that of using eyeglasses but presents a more convenient and comfortable option.
 Using contact lenses isn’t safe for everyone, however.

 - Refractive surgery: Since the refractive power of the eye is affected by hyperopia, altering this through surgery is another way to counter the defects.
 An example of refractive surgery is Lasik surgery which is quite common.

 People with farsightedness have powers with a positive sign.
 For example +1.50 or +2.50 as their corrective powers.
 This signifies that the lens used is convex in nature.
-These people mostly use their eyeglasses or contacts only when they are reading or using the laptop and another close-up work.
+These people mostly use their eyeglasses or contacts only when they are reading or using the laptop and other close-up work.